 3. Dimensional Drawing

 The dimensional drawing identifies a number of critical measurements for the PCB design.
 Notably, the dimensional drawing should define the rigid to flex interfaces, noting where these two types of material meet.
 While the typical outline tolerance is +/- .010″, it is imperative for the designer to determine and clearly state whether this meets their specific needs.
-If a pallet or array is needed for the design, a dimensional view is also required.
+The dimensional view is adopted, in the cast of pallet or array.

 4. Board Construction and Layer Order